jan3dev/aqua-test-scripts/full_regression_tests/send_flow__full_regression_test.md

 - [ ] Edge Case: Scan an invoice that already has a swap initiated

 ### BOLTZ SWAP REFUNDS
 TIMELOCKED REFUNDS: The boltz submarine swap can fail for a number of reasons, mainly lightning liquidity or routing issues.
-These happen more often with smalle nodes.
+These happen more often with small nodes.
 If a swap fails, you will still see the tx success screen as the lbtc sats were sent successfully.
 However, in the tx detail screen for that lbtc send the boltz section will show failed.
 Because of the timelock on the refund half of the script, users must wait around 48 hours to claim a refund.
 In Bravo release this will be done automatically with the swap checker, and you will see a new transaction for those sats.
 The swap checker runs on each new app start.

 COOPERATIVE REFUNDS: When taproot swaps are implemented, cooperative swaps should happen near instantanesouly once a failure state comes back from boltz.